arnovb-github/PoshCommence/readme.md

 ## Background ##
 I botch these together whenever I find I have to do too much work in PS to get what I want.
 For example, in a project I was working on I needed to retrieve the Name field values for a category repeatedly.
 Just a few lines of code, but a single CmdLet is even easier.

-This is a binary assembly, but it could all have been done in just PS.
-I am simply more familiar with C# than PS and I wanted to play around with writing C# code in VS Code rather than Visual Studio.
+This is a binary assembly.
+It could all have been done in plain PS, I just wanted to play around with doing it in C# code using VS Code.

 # CmdLets #
 ## Exploring the database ##